 Let me apologize if this post seems like I’m yelling at you to get off my lawn.
 Not my intention.
 Just wanted to show how intertwined the process is from recording to mixing to mastering.
 Done right, pure listening bliss.

-Don’t stand on other people’s lawns though.
+But seriously, get off other people’s lawns.
 It’s just common courtesy.